rifflearning/business-analytics/README.md

-# Riff Business Analytics (READ ME A WIP)
+# business-analytics
+Tools to produce Riff Business analytic reports on RiffEdu and RiffPlatform deployments

-This repository uses a third-party package called Metabase to visualize usage metrics for Mattermost, which is embedded in our product.
+This repository uses a third-party package called Metabase to visualize usage metrics for Mattermost.
 Two docker containers are run; one using the metabase image and another using the official mysql image.
 Commands are provided to restore sql database backups from Mattermost to the mysql container.

 ## Getting Started